flipz357/weisfeiler-leman-amr-metrics/info/README.md

-In the current result table on [BAMBOO](https://github.com/flipz357/bamboo-amr-benchmark) (version 07/12/2023), we used these shell script commands (modify paths as needed, the commands should be exectuable by placing the `weisfeiler-leman-amr-metrics` directory in the `evaluation-suite` directory of BAMBOO)
+In the current result table on [BAMBOO](https://github.com/flipz357/bamboo-amr-benchmark) (version 07/12/2023), we used these shell script commands.
+The commands should be exectuable by placing the `weisfeiler-leman-amr-metrics` directory in the `evaluation-suite` directory of BAMBOO.
+Otherwise modify paths as needed.

 For WLK: